vufind-org/learning-vufind-book/source/vufindplugin.rst

 Several components of VuFind discussed elsewhere in this text utilize this plug-in architecture: view helpers (section 7.5), record drivers (section 9.1), recommendation modules (chapter 14), and most of the components that make up search backends (chapter 15).
 There are many more plug-in types within the VuFind code; see “Additional Resources” below to learn more about them.

 There is no question that VuFind’s plug-in manager and service manager code and configuration is complex, and it can take some time and experience to fully understand it.
 However, this complexity is designed to make a lot of higher-level tasks easier and simpler.
 Only experienced VuFind developers need to master this; newcomers can simply take advantage of it to build custom code more easily.
-Do not be concerned if you do not understand everything yet; you can take advantage of the power of plug-ins without fully understanding how they are implemented in VuFind’s core code.
+Do not be concerned if you do not understand everything yet; you can take advantage of the power of plug- ins without fully understanding how they are implemented in VuFind’s core code.
 The next section will show you how to easily build your own plug-ins without having to touch any low-level VuFind code or configuration.

 17.2 Command Line Plug-In Generator Tools
 -----------------------------------------